William Brice’s Surprising Journey in Art

 In the ‘60’s, Brice’s work made a decisive turn towards the psychological and expressionistic in its emphasis on the figure and relationships.
 His paintings increasingly became composed of blocks of color.
 Longing, anguish, and alienation became reoccurring motifs.
 Brice’s occasional tone of brooding in his fifties’ works seems to have escalated into a bleaker sense of foreboding in the sixties’, especially in his drawings.

-In contrast to his psychologically anxious explorations of the 1960’s, Brice’s ‘70’s, ‘80’s and ‘90’s works approached his themes not as expressions of them but, first, as philosophical and then as metaphysical inquiries of them while he continuously sought increased economy and concision of articulation.
+In contrast to Brice’s psychologically anxious explorations of the 1960’s, his work from the 1970’s through the 1990’s approached his themes as philosophical inquiries while Brice continuously sought economy and concision of expression.

-In fact, Brice shared his excitement over the fresh direction his work was taking with his dealer, Peter Goulds, and both eagerly anticipated a painting exhibition of his envisaged, new works.
-Unfortunately, Brice died before he could produce them.
+In the months prior to his death in 2008, Brice became excited about the fresh direction his work was taking and eagerly anticipated a painting exhibition of his envisaged, new works.
+He died before he could produce them.

-However, from drawings and collages he made in this late period, we can begin to sense what his contemplated paintings might have looked like and have addressed.
+However, from drawings and collages he made in this final period, we can begin to sense what his contemplated paintings might have addressed and looked like.

-The works on paper below could perhaps be viewed as personal Persian carpets or mandalas.
+These works on paper below could perhaps be viewed as personal Persian carpets or mandalas.
 In some works, negative and positive space simultaneously create separate content.
-These final works often rely on formal visual parallels to poetic devices that make them visually simple while being highly complex in meaning.
+His final works often rely on formal visual parallels to poetic devices that make them visually simple while highly complex in meaning.

 * * *